 These, and many other ethical questions are raised by disasters and responses to them.
 I have chaired from 2012 to 2016 an EU-funded network of academics and international organisations addressing these ethical questions.
 The resources developed by this network are available at its own website and more continue to be added.
 See: Disaster Bioethics COST Action.
 A new initiative is now being developed to continue this work.
 See: Center for Disaster and Humanitarian Ethics.

-Some resources I have contributed to are available from the links below.
+Resources I have contributed to are collected at another website focused on Disaster Bioethics: click here.
+A few of them are available from the links below.